sso66/eagletonlabs-browserify-node-js/src/websockets/README.md

 >
 > This solution comes in the form of WebSockets, which make it possible to open an interactive session between a user's browser and a server.
 >
-> Websockets allow a browser to send messages to a server and receives event-driven responses without having to poll the server for a reply
+> Websockets allow a browser to send messages to a server and receives event-driven responses without having to poll the server for a reply.

 #### Impact:
 > For now, WebSockets are the number one solution for building real-time applications: online games, instant messagers, tracking apps, and so on.
 This guide explains how WebSockets operate and shows how we can build WebSocket application in Node.js.